zuozhenggh/learning-library/data-management-library/database/data-guard/on-premise-19c-adg/introduction/introduction.md

 # Introduction

 ## About this Workshop
-In this Lab, You will learn how to setup Active Data Guard.
-You will using a compute instance in OCI to simulate the primary database, which is deployed in one region (For example: Seoul).
+This workshop focuses on Creating Active Data Guard 19c on cloud compute systems.
+It will be similar to creating Active Data Guard on-premises.
+After creating the systems, you can proceed to the Active Data Guard Fundamentals LiveLab to explore the features such as DML redirect, automatic block media recovery.
+In this Lab, You will using a compute instance in OCI to simulate the primary database, which is deployed in one region (For example: Seoul).
 Another compute instance in OCI to simulate the standby database which can be deployed in another region (For example: Tokyo).
 The primary and the standby database communicate through public internet.

 Estimated Lab Time: 4 hours.